mbrace-ltd/insiderTrading/README.md

 # Insider Trading
 ## Background
+Since 1934 the US Security and Exchange Commission requires all company personnel having ownership of more than 10% of the company equity to file a report within 48 hours of selling/buying company stocks.
+This data is online and publicly available in the SEC database.

+This project aims to explore the possible strategies that can be built upon acquiring this information.

 ## Project Description
 This project is meant to explore possible trading strategies built on insider trading information from SEC Form 4s.